-Our World on the Manitoba Research Gateway is made up of millions of pages of digitized historical content including newspapers, maps, photos, pamphlets, manuscripts and more.
-Access extensive resources such as the Indigenous Peoples: North America collection (including indigenous-language materials), every article from every issue in National Geographic Magazine from 1888 to 1994, and digitized exhibit materials from the Smithsonian.
+Our World on the Manitoba Research Gateway contains millions of pages of digitized historical content including newspapers, maps, photos, pamphlets, manuscripts and more.
+Access the Indigenous Peoples: North America collection (including indigenous-language materials), every article from every issue in National Geographic Magazine from 1888 to 1994, and digitized exhibit materials from the Smithsonian.
 Also available are the archives of publications such The Economist, Financial Times, The Times (London), The Times Literacy Supplement, and the Illustrated London News.
-Through this site, all Manitobans enjoy free, permanent access to the collections through geo-authentication, meaning anyone in Manitoba with an Internet-connected device can access these resources with no need for logins and passwords.

-Peel's Prairie Provinces is a resource dedicated to assisting scholars, students, and researchers of all types in their exploration of western Canadian history and the culture of the Canadian prairies.
-This website contains both an online bibliography of books, pamphlets, and other materials related to the development of the Prairies, as well as a searchable fulltext collection of many of these items.
+Peel's Prairie Provinces documents western Canadian history and the culture of the Canadian prairies.
 The database contains 7,500 digitized books, over 66,000 newspaper issues (4.8 million articles!), 16,000 postcards, and 1,000 maps.
-These materials are extremely varied – rich in both text and images, providing an extraordinarily diverse picture of the Prairie experience.
 Many of the items date back to the earliest days of exploration in the region and include a vast range of material dealing with every aspect of the settlement and development of the Canadian West.

 Designed to complement other databases and collections, this database brings together, or links to, full text for publicly available scholarly content from a number of different sources from around the world.
 It includes content from major subject repositories such as arXiv as well as open access journals.
 Content includes journal articles, pre-prints, books, conference papers and reports.